Looijenga's Conjecture via Integral-affine Geometry: Background

-Conservation of charge is analogous to the Gauss-Bonnet formula, where curvature and charge are equated: The sum of the charges is a constant multiple of the Euler characteristic, as is the integral of curvature.
+Conservation of charge is analogous to the Gauss-Bonnet formula, where curvature and charge are equated: The sum of the charges is a constant multiple of the Euler characteristic.
 Toric surfaces, which have charge zero, are ``flat" in some sense.
-The analogy will take a precise form in this section; we define an integral-affine structure on the dual complex $\Gamma(\mathcal{X}_0)$ of a Type III anticanonical pair $\mathcal{X}_0$ which has singularities at the vertices corresponding anticanonical pairs $(V_i,D_i)$ of positive charge.
-Imposing a singular, integral-affine ``fan" structure on the dual complex of a maximally unipotent degeneration of a Calabi-Yau manifold plays a role in the Gross-Siebert program \cite{gs} for proving the SYZ conjecture.
-The case of a Type III degeneration of K3 surfaces is specifically discussed in \cite{ghk}.
+This analogy will take a precise form in the following section; we show that the dual complex $\Gamma(\mathcal{X}_0)$ of a Type III anticanonical pair $\mathcal{X}_0$ admits a natural integral-affine structure with singularities at the vertices corresponding anticanonical pairs $(V_i,D_i)$ of positive charge.
+Imposing a singular, integral-affine ``fan" structure on the dual complex of a maximally unipotent degeneration of a Calabi-Yau manifold plays a role in the Gross-Siebert program \cite{GS03} for proving the SYZ conjecture.
+For instance, the case of a Type III degeneration of K3 surfaces is specifically discussed in \cite{GHK11}.